Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

             .. code-block::

-                sudo apt install samba
+                sudo apt install samba && sudo systemctl enable smbd

         #.
-Add your user to samba, replacing ``YOUR-USER`` with your Linux username.
+Add your user to samba, replacing ``YOUR_LINUX_USERNAME`` with your Linux username.

             .. code-block:: bash

-                sudo smbpasswd -a YOUR-USER
+                sudo smbpasswd -a YOUR_LINUX_USERNAME

-            Create a password and keep it somewhere safe, such as Vaultwarden
+            First you will be prompted for your linux password, then you will be asked to create a new SMB password for the user with permission to write to your new backup share.
+Keep it somewhere safe, such as Vaultwarden.

         #.
 Right-click the folder that you want to backup to (or create a new one) and click "Properties"